Home > Travel information > Travel for animals > Pet restrictions

 - American Staffordshire Terriers

 - Ca de Bou (or Perro de Presa Mallorquin)

 - Pit Bull Terriers

 - Tosa (or Tosa Ken)

-Determination of breed, age or weight of the animal is to be confirmed by the animal's Health Certificate (dated within 10 days of transport).
-If the breed listed on the Health Certificate is inaccurate, United reserves the right to refuse the animal.
+Breed, age or weight of the animal should be confirmed by the animal's health certificate (dated within 10 days of transport).
+If the breed listed on the health certificate is inaccurate, United reserves the right to refuse the animal.
 Additionally, United reserves the right to refuse any animal that displays aggression or viciousness at the time of tender.

 Find complete details about reinforced crate requirements in the Kennels section.

 Embargo for adult Bulldogs

 United does not accept English Bulldogs, French Bulldogs, Olde English Bulldogges or mixes of these breeds that are older than six months or weigh more than 20 pounds at any time of year.
 Dogs of these breeds and their mixes that are younger than six months or weigh less than 20 pounds are accepted year-round.
 Refer to the shipping requirements in the short-nosed (brachycephalic) dog breeds section to ensure the safety of your animal.

 All American Bulldogs, Boston Terriers, Pugs and breed mixes